threegold116/ReCall-OCT/README.md

 ### Data Preparation

 *ReCall* is trained on a mixture of our synthetic dataset `SynTool` and the training set of `MuSiQue`.
 You can download the preprocessed training data from [here](https://huggingface.co/datasets/agentrl/ReCall-data), and use such data directly for training.
+For preparing your own data with specific tools, you can refer to the `data/prepare_musique_recall.py`, where we provide the script of preparing the data for MuSiQue with Wikipedia search tool.

 ### Sandbox Serving